dolphindb/api-java/README.md

 while (true) {
    ArrayList<IMessage> msgs = poller1.poll(1000);
    if (msgs.size() > 0) {
-         BasicInt value = msgs.get(0).getEntity(2);  //acquire the first row and the second column in the data }
+         BasicInt value = msgs.get(0).getEntity(2);  //get the element in the first row and the third column }
 }
 ```

-Each time the streaming table publishes new data, poller1 will pull the new data.
-When no new data is published, the program 程序会阻塞在poller1.poll方法这里等待。
+After poller1 detects that new data is added to the streaming table, it will pull the new data.
+When there is no new data, the Java program is waiting at poller1.poll method.

-Java API使用预先设定的MessageHandler获取及处理新数据。首先需要调用者定义数据处理器Handler，Handler需要实现com.xxdb.streaming.client.MessageHandler接口。
+- Java API uses MessageHandler to get new data

-- Java API使用预先设定的MessageHandler直接使用新数据。
+First we need to define the message handler, which needs to implement com.xxdb.streaming.client.MessageHandle interface.

 ```
 public class MyHandler implements MessageHandler {
        public void doEvent(IMessage msg) {
                BasicInt qty = msg.getValue(2);
-               //..处理数据
+               //..data processing...
        }
 }
 ```

-在启动订阅时，把handler实例作为参数传入订阅函数。
+The handler instance is passed into function `subscribe` as a parameter.

 ```
 ThreadedClient client = new ThreadedClient(subscribePort);
 client.subscribe(serverIP, serverPort, tableName, new MyHandler(), offsetInt);
 ```

-当每次流数据表有新数据发布时，Java API会调用MyHandler方法，并将新数据通过msg参数传入。
+When new data is added to the streaming table, the system notifies Java API to use 'MyHandler' method to acquire the new data.

 #### Reconnect